Question: Is healthy bone compatible with the Visium CytAssist Spatial Gene Expression for FFPE assay?

 - Given the lower RNA content of bone, the signal-to-noise ratio may be poor, leading to lower usable reads, which may be improved by adjusting steps in the User Guide

-- We found that performance of mouse and human bone did not improve with using Direct Placement (Visium Spatial Gene Expression for FFPE v1) Pre-Hybridization conditions (see: Visium Spatial Gene Expression Reagent Kits for FFPE User Guide)
+- We found that performance of mouse and human bone did not improve with using Direct Placement (Visium Spatial Gene Expression for FFPE v1) Pre-Hybridization conditions (see: Visium Spatial Gene Expression Reagent Kits User Guide)

 - We have not tested adjusting the Probe Release conditions with either mouse or human bone samples